precondition/precondition.github.io/_posts/2020-08-06-pressing-e-with-the-thumb.md

 10 September Update :
 * Added ANISHTRO to the list of Malt-like layouts
 * Added a mention of the “thorn” (Þ, þ) letter

+20 September Update :
+* Added BEAKL QIEA to the list of Malt-like layouts

 <!-- https://community.keyboard.io/t/maltron-layouts/98 -->
 <!-- https://mathematicalmulticore.wordpress.com/category/keyboards/ -->